AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

   "params":
   {
       "proto": "EthereumStratum/2.0.0",
-      "resume" : true,
+      "resume" : "1",
-      "timeout" : 180,
+      "timeout" : "b4",
-      "maxerrors" : 5,
+      "maxerrors" : "5",
       "node" : "Geth/v1.8.18-unstable-f08f596a/linux-amd64/go1.10.4"
   }
 }
 ```
 The `params` member object has these mandatory members:
 - `proto` (string) which reports the stratum flavour implemented by the server;
-- `resume` (bool) which states whether or not the host can resume a previously created session;
+- `resume` (hex) which states whether or not the host can resume a previously created session;
-- `timeout` which reports the number of seconds after which the server is allowed to drop connection if no messages from the client
+- `timeout` (hex) which reports the number of seconds after which the server is allowed to drop connection if no messages from the client
-- `maxerrors` the maximum number of errors the server will bear before abruptly close connection
+- `maxerrors` (hex) the maximum number of errors the server will bear before abruptly close connection
 - `node` (string) the node software version underlying the pool

 The client receiving this message will decide whether or not it's software is compatible with the protocol implementation and eventually continue with the conversation.